-Net sales in the first six months of 2005 increased 9% compared to the first six months of 2004 resulting from an estimated increase in units shipped of approximately 5%, while overall selling prices increased by 4%.
-Overall selling prices increased as a result of the Lumber Market (see "Historical Lumber Prices"), since our pricing practices are designed to pass these costs along to our customers.
-(See "Impact of the Lumber Market on Our Operating Results.")
-We estimate that our unit sales increased by 2% as a result of business acquisitions and new plants, while our unit sales out of existing facilities increased by 3%.
+Net sales in the third quarter of 2005 increased 2% compared to the third quarter of 2004 resulting from an increase in units shipped.
+We estimate that our unit sales increased by 1% as a result of business acquisitions and new plants, and our unit sales out of existing facilities increased by 1%.

-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS - CONTINUED
+UNIVERSAL FOREST PRODUCTS, INC. MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS - CONTINUED